storacha/specs/pail.md

 A UTF-8 encoded string.

 The key length must not exceed 64 characters.
-Putting a key whose length is greater than 64 characters must create a new shard(s) to accomodate the additional length.
+Putting a key whose length is greater than 64 characters must create a new shard(s) to accommodate the additional length.
 See [Long Keys](#Long-Keys).

 ### Value